gitHipL/LottoBet35/readme.md

 Lottobet35

-by Sebastion Maier and Leon Hipf
+by Sebastian Maier and Leon Hipf

 <b>Spielregeln:</b>